Achievable logoAchievable logo

 • Cash (equal to the maximum loss)

-If the investor owns a put (in addition to the short put), they maintain the right to sell the shares purchased at assignment at the long put’s strike price.
-Even if the market price drops dramatically, they can exercise the long put and sell the shares at a higher strike price.
+• If the investor owns a put (in addition to the short put), they keep the right to sell the shares purchased at assignment at the long put’s strike price.
+Even if the market price drops sharply, they can exercise the long put and sell at that higher strike price.

-Let’s look at an example that is more likely to occur:
+Let’s look at an example that’s more likely to occur:

 An investor goes short 1 ABC Sep 75 put @ $6.
 The market price falls to $60.
 What is the gain or loss?